Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "I just know I come across as strange/annoying/boring"

 This involves the cognitive distortion of Mind Reading.
 Shy or insecure types will often believe certain people don't like them, or find them dull or annoying, without any solid evidence to back it up.
 This view may be based in the thinking of, "Well it's so completely obvious to me that I'm lame and unlikable, so clearly everyone else feels that way."
-They're often too quick to interpret a vague sign as pointing to something negative, which has its own entry towards the end of the article.
+They're often too quick to interpret a vague sign, like someone yawning, as meaning something negative, which has its own entry toward the end of the article.
+Overgeneralization can also be a factor, where they think, "I know for sure a few people saw me as X in the past, so that means everyone I meet these days does too."

 Beliefs which inflate the perceived risk of social interactions